Dirty Freehub

 Washington

 Smiling and riding dirty!
 Gravel cycling is our passion.
-We provide free, five-star gravel route guides across the Western USA and Tasmania ….
-All so you can connect to where you ride … so you can learn about culture, history and the environment.
+We provide free, five-star, hand-curated gravel ride guides across the Western United States and Tasmania.
+All so you can connect to where you ride … and learn about the culture, history and environment.
 We hope to inspire you to get more involved!

 We do this out of our love for exploration, community and giving back!
-We are a 501(c)3 non-profit, volunteer-driven organization.
+We are a 501(c)3 non-profit organization.
 All of our content is free and open to the public.
-All that we ask is that when you use a Dirty Freehub route guide, give us a shout out in your social media posts or the other places you share content (like Strava).
-Our Use & Share With Integrity statment has more information on this.
+All that we ask is that when you use a Dirty Freehub ride guide, give us a shout-out in your social media posts or the other places you share content (like Strava) and provide a link back to the ride guide on Dirty Freehub.

-And … if you think what we do is really cool, and you want to see more routes developed, donating to the Dirty Freehub Project is one way you can make this happen.
+And … if you think what we do is really cool, and you want to see more routes and ride guides developed, donating to the Dirty Freehub Project is one way you can make this happen.

 Our Newest Gravel Routes